pj1911/my-wiki/docs/Fuzzy Inference Systems.md

 # Fuzzy Inference Systems

 ## Introduction

 Fuzzy inference systems sound mysterious if we are hearing about 'fuzzy' things for the first time.
 In reality, they are just a way to let computers handle vague, human-style reasoning like 'temperature is warm' or 'speed is a bit high'.
 This chapter builds up to fuzzy inference systems, starting with classical sets and logic, then introducing fuzzy sets, and finally showing how fuzzy rules come together into a full fuzzy inference system.

 ## Why care about fuzziness?

 Let us start with an everyday question: Is this coffee hot?
-A typical answer is not just 'yes' or 'no'. we might say:
+A typical answer is not just ''yes'' or ''no''. we might say:

-- 'It's lukewarm' or 'It's kind of hot, but we can drink it.'
+- ''It's lukewarm'' or ''It's kind of hot, but we can drink it.''

 Human language is full of words like *tall*, *young*, *expensive*, *close*, *fast*, etc. These are not crisp categories with sharp boundaries.
 Classical logic and classical sets, however, are based on sharp yes/no decisions: either \(x\) is in the set \(A\), or it is not.
 Fuzzy logic and fuzzy inference systems were developed to bridge this gap: they allow us to mathematically model concepts like 'kind of hot' or 'very tall' and use them in reasoning and control.
 Before we get to fuzzy stuff, let us quickly recall how classical sets and logic work, and why they struggle with vagueness.